hubalazs/cognitive-toolkit-docs-python/docs-ref-conceptual/2.7/layerref.md

-A simple text classifier, which runs a word sequence through a recurrence and then passes the *last* hidden state of the LSTM to a softmax classifer, could have this form:
+A simple text classifier, which runs a word sequence through a recurrence and then passes the *last* hidden state of the LSTM to a softmax classifier, could have this form:

 ```python
     w = Input(...)                          # word sequence (one-hot vectors)